 January is Mental Wellness Month, a perfect time to check in with ourselves and our loved ones to see how we are holding up emotionally and mentally.
-When we think of New Year’s resolutions, there is often an emphasis put on physical wellness: trying a new diet, exercising more, etc. Our mental wellness is just as important and should be a priority in our lives.
-In this post, we will explore what mental wellness is, and the practical ways to improve our mental wellness throughout the year.
+When we think of New Year’s resolutions, there is often an emphasis put on physical wellness, but our mental wellness is just as important and should be a priority in our lives.
+In this blog post, we will explore what mental wellness is and the practical ways to improve our mental wellness throughout the year.

 What Is Mental Wellness?

-Like physical health, our mental health is affected by many external and internal factors in our lives.
+Like physical health, our mental health is impacted by many external and internal factors in our lives.
 How we treat ourselves can directly affect whether our mental health is positive or not.
 Mental wellness is the ability to cope with life’s stressors while maintaining a good quality of life.
 It’s about building up the tools we need to find resilience when life feels depleting.
-Even if you are diagnosed with a chronic mental illness, such as depression or anxiety, there are ways to help you maintain mental wellness through life’s struggles.
+Below are a few tips for practicing mental wellness in this year:

 1. Practice Mindfulness

 “Mindfulness” is a word that has received a lot of attention over the past few years as more individuals explore practices of meditation and yoga, but what does mindfulness actually entail and how can it help with our mental wellness?
 Practicing mindfulness is about being aware and accepting at the same time.
-In Western society, we often pride ourselves on staying busy and thinking ahead.
+We often pride ourselves on staying busy and thinking ahead.
 Mindfulness challenges us to show up fully in every area of our lives.
-It is the embodiment of living in the moment.
+It is the embodiment of living in the moments.